MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 ]
 ```
->Take care with the “imports” because it’s possible that you may duplicate some of this.
+>Take care with the imports because it is possible that you may duplicate some of this.

 Now In your projects settings.py make sure that debug mode is true.
 ```sh
 DEBUG = True
 ```
-Install debug_toolbar and make sure django.contrib.staticfiles exists.
+Add debug_toolbar and make sure django.contrib.staticfiles exists in INSTALLED_APPS.
 ```sh
 INSTALLED_APPS = [
     #...